This article was originally published in November 2012, and has been updated.

 If possible, try to find one that has paperwork to track the oil production from field to table.

-2. Get to know what live oil really tastes like
+2. Get to know what olive oil really tastes like

-Light olive oil is not olive oil.
+Often light olive oil doesn’t meet the standards of real extra virgin olive oil.
 Real extra virgin has a peppery and fruity taste.
-If you can’t taste the olives you may have deodorized, cheap oil that could be soy or canola with some green colour added.
+If you can’t taste the olives, you may have deodorized, cheap oil that could be soy or canola with some green colour added.
 The real deal is more expensive but worth the health benefits.

 3. Buy oil packed in dark glass

-Once you’ve got your quality olive oil, and a selection of your favourite olives, make this zippy lentil tapenade recipe to benefit from their great health-boosters:
+Once you’ve got your quality olive oil, and a selection of your favourite olives, try this lentil tapenade recipe:

 2 cups (500 mL) lentils, well rinsed and drained